How to configure a Google Calendar integration in Fluix

 In order to set up a Google Calendar integration in Fluix, please follow the steps below.

-Step 1 – Create a Taskstream
+Step 1 – Create a Workflow

 Step 2 – Configure Prefill of the form

 Drag and drop the Forms Prefill task and link it to Process Start.
-In the configuration settings, select the External tool initiates prefill option, and choose the form that your team will later complete.

-In the Prefill Configurator, map the fields in the form that should be filled with data from the Google Calendar.
+• In the Prefill Configurator, map the fields in the form that should be filled with data from the Google Calendar.
 In our case, the meeting title will be pulled to the field we select.

 Step 3 – Finish the process mapping

-Add the necessary elements to complete your business process.
+Add the necessary Workflow elements to complete your business process.
 Drag and drop the User Task, then configure the Task Name by adding the Naming Convention, and select the field that will be populated with data from Google Calendar.

 To finish the process, add the submit action: Upload to Storage, Send by Email, or Share to, depending on your business logic.